djn-hgs/advent-of-code-2023/README.md

 ### Part 2

 Again, I was worried that I might be hitting complexity issues and started wondering how to come up with the most efficient approach.
 In the end a simple linear search was easily fast enough.
 The only sticking point was that I forgot a copy of a list of strings would not clone the strings, so a judicious application of `.copy()` sorted that.
-Not the most elegant code, but the underlying algorithms are ok.'
+Not the most elegant code, but the underlying algorithms are ok.

+## Day 14

+### Part 1

+This was ok.
+I was a bit nervous as to where we were headed with Part 2 and therefore tried to come up wih the most "hashable" and time efficient approach, rotating the list (using the cute `zip` trick) and then performing the required operations using text slicing and a lot of `@cache` just in case.

+### Part 2

+This was pretty much what I was expecting, and the idea was to find a looping sequence.
+I wrote a reasonably nice algorithm that found cycles by first spotting cycles in the scores and then checking that these were true cycles in the configurations.
+Annoyingly, having found the cycle, my actual calculation was wrong...

+There followed a lot of confused fiddling and, in the end, I altered my calculation code and used the knowledge about the cycle length to get the correct repeating sequence.
+Once I'd rememberd that 1000000000 cycles corresponded to 1000000000x4 rotations, it all worked.

+## Day 15

+Part 1 was worryingly easy and had me scared that Part 2 was going to have a sting in the tale.
+I was a little worried about the time complexity of my approach to Part 2 (lists of lists with deletion) but it all worked fine first time.